Adult Community Mental Health Services / 34 Park Street

 A variety of evidence-based practices (EBPs) are used in an integrated manner in ACMH and may include Illness Management and Recovery, Seeking Safety, Social Skills Training for Schizophrenia, Motivational Interviewing, Dialectical Behavior Therapy and CBT for Psychosis.
 Other EBPs used within the ACMH placement include, but are not limited to, person-centered planning, peer support, supported housing, supported employment, strengths-based case management, integrated treatment for co-occurring disorders, family psychoeducation, and psychopharmacology.
 Fellows are exposed to a variety of these EBPs through didactics, supervision and their work on the interdisciplinary teams.

 The psychological assessment experience for ACMH fellows involves routinely conducting a number of brief assessments to assess the presence and severity of symptoms, or to assess change in symptoms over time.
 In addition to a clinical interview and record review, the psychology fellow typically will use selected standardized symptom measures.
-Fellows will also conduct at least two comprehensive psychological assessments during the course of the training year, of which there are three main types: (1) psycho-diagnostic assessments that include measures of cognitive abilities, executive functioning, and personality; (2) behavioral assessments focused on Positive Behavioral Support Planning; and (3) specialized assessments that focus on risk assessment or disposition planning.
+Fellows will also conduct at least two comprehensive psychological assessments during the course of the training year, of which there are three main types: 1) Behavioral assessments focused on Positive Behavioral Support Planning; 2) Psycho-diagnostic assessments that include measures of cognitive abilities, executive functioning, and personality; and 3) specialized assessments that focus on risk assessment or disposition planning.
 Other types of assessments may be explored.